Whitney, LLP works to achieve success for our clients by recovering compensation and creating the outcome they desire.

 $25,000 and Buy Back for Bad Maryland Safety Inspection – A small used car dealer sold our client a damaged car that should not have passed the required Maryland Safety Inspection.
 When the car was examined on the lift, obvious damage was discovered.
 There was no good explanation other than the inspector passed the car when they should not have.
 The settlement included $25,000 and the return of the car to the dealer, with the trade line deleted from her credit history.

 Over $24,000 for a dealer not telling a customer that financing was not approved – After our client traded in her car to buy a new one, the dealership failed to tell her, in writing, that financing had not been approved within the 4 day period required by Maryland law.
 Instead, she was not informed at all, and was deceived into paying more money for a different deal than she agreed to after her financing terms were changed.
-Our client felt that something was not right, and called Whitney, LLP for a free consultation.
+Our client felt that something was not right, and called Whitney, LLP for a legal consultation.
 After speaking with her and reviewing her documents, we realized that financing had not been approved, giving our client the right to unwind the deal.
 Because she wanted to keep the car, after filing a lawsuit, we recovered compensation for her that more than covered the increased cost and provided additional compensation for the distress of the situation on top of the actual increase in cost.

 $30,000 for false information on a credit application – Our client obtained financing for a car she could not afford after a dishonest finance manager put false information on her credit application, including promoting her to an Assistant Manager from a Stylist.
 The case settled quickly after the lawsuit was filed, and she was able to get her trade-in back and pay it off with the settlement proceeds.